Fuseteam/docs.ubports.com/contribute/documentation.rst

 Warnings
 ^^^^^^^^

 Your edits must not introduce any warnings into the documentation build.
-If any warnings occur, the build will fail and your pull request will be marked with a red 'X'.
-Please ensure that your RST is valid and correct before you create a pull request.
+If any warnings occur, the build will fail and the merge request will be marked with a red 'X'.
+Please ensure that your RST is valid and correct before you create a merge request.
 This is done automatically (via sphinx-build crashing with your error) if you follow :ref:`our build instructions <doc-contribution-workflow>` below.

 Line length